input-output-hk/essential-cardano-content/content/article/what-is-cardano-cardano-101.md

 ## DApp Store

-Since the Alonzo hard fork in September 2021, Cardano offers a blockchain environment to support smart contracts and decentralized applications (DApps).
+Since the Alonzo upgrade in September 2021, Cardano offers a blockchain environment to support smart contracts and decentralized applications (dApps).
 The “DApp Store” – currently under development – will be a gateway to the Cardano DApp ecosystem.

-For developers, the [DApp Store](https://iohk.io/en/blog/posts/2021/09/22/bringing-certified-dapps-to-cardano/) will provide a path to building product awareness and driving user adoption, plus a way to establish their DApps' legitimacy and build reputation.
+For developers, the [DApp Store](https://iohk.io/en/blog/posts/2021/09/22/bringing-certified-dapps-to-cardano/) will provide a path to building product awareness and driving user adoption, plus a way to establish their dApps' legitimacy and build reputation.

-For end users, the dAppStore will be an on-ramp, the main touch point to a wide range of blockchain products, and a path to the discovery of new use cases and capabilities offered by DApps.
+For end users, the dAppStore will be an on-ramp, the main touch point to a wide range of blockchain products and services, and a path to the discovery of new use cases and capabilities offered by dApps.
 The DApp Store will provide frictionless access to the ecosystem through an easy to use interface.
-End users will be equipped with all the information about DApp offerings, including the security assurance level of certified DApps, and usage statistics to help them make the right choices.
+End-users will be equipped with all the information about dApp offerings, including the security assurance level of certified dApps, and valuable analytics to help them make the right choices.

 ## Hard fork combinator

-Hard forks tend to be 'traumatic' events where a blockchain splits ('forks'), rendering the 'old' blockchain invalid, along with its transaction history, protocol, etc.
+Hard forks tend to be 'contentious' events where a blockchain splits off ('forks') and renders the 'old' blockchain invalid, along with its transaction history, protocol, etc.

-The hard fork combinator is an IOG engineered, open-source technology that, rather than discarding the old data, combines two protocols into a single protocol.
-We call this a sequential combination of the two protocols because it runs the first protocol for a while and at some point, it switches over to the second.
-The current Cardano chain combines blocks of the following development phases: Byron, Shelley, Allegra, Mary, and Alonzo.
-After future transitions, it will also combine Goguen, Basho, and Voltaire blocks - all as a single property.
+The hard fork combinator is an IOG engineered, open-source technology that combines two or more new protocols with an existing one to form a single new and unified protocol.
+The current Cardano chain combines blocks of the following development eras: Byron, Shelley, Allegra, Mary, and Alonzo.
+In future upgrades, it will also combine the new protocols that will arrive in the Goguen, Basho, and Voltaire eras - all as a single protocol.

-We have successfully used this technology for all the hard forks that Cardano has undergone (except for the first one, where Cardano switched from Ouroboros Classic to Ouroboros BFT.)
+With the Hard Fork Combinator, users and businesses can always rest assured that their funds and applications are completely safe whenever there is an upgrade.

 ## Programming languages

 ### Haskell

-Cardano is written in Haskell, a functional language that emphasizes 'pure' functions.
-That is, functions that produce the same result for the same input.
+The Cardano node which embodies the blockchain's software implementation is written in Haskell, a functional language that emphasizes 'pure' functions i.e. functions that do not produce side-effects.

-Haskell is particularly well suited to Cardano's high-assurance code, and the need for greater formal verification in the blockchain.
-Cardano aims to become a global social and financial system, which requires a very high degree of reliability and verification.
+Haskell is particularly well suited to Cardano's high-assurance solutions, and its need for correctness of the blockchain.
+Cardano aims to become a global financial system, which requires a very high degree of robustness and safety.

 Many other companies use Haskell, both because of its security properties and pure functional nature.
-Well-known firms like Oracle and Facebook use Haskell for blockchain research and advertising, respectively, while lesser known companies such as Atos IT and Jotron use it for building applications for the aerospace industry.
+Well-known firms like Facebook use Haskell for spam mitigation, and lesser known companies such as Atos IT and Jotron use it for building applications for the aerospace industry.

 ### Plutus

 Plutus is Cardano's native smart contract language.
 Plutus smart contracts are effectively Haskell programs.

-Plutus draws from modern language research to provide a safe, full-stack programming environment based on Haskell, the leading purely-functional programming language.
-By using Plutus, users can be confident in the correct execution of their smart contracts.
+Plutus draws from modern language research to provide a safe, full-stack programming environment based on Haskell.
+By using Plutus, users can be confident in the correct execution and functional nature of their smart contracts.

 Watch the latest [Plutus update](https://youtu.be/zUerLu_GOQs) video.